Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 Only users with **Service Desk Admin** permissions can redact content.
 Redaction permanently removes the information from the record.

-[Image: Admin view showing the Redact option next to a field value]

 #### Redaction options for individual fields

 When viewing changes for a specific field, admins can choose to redact: